 Secondly, whenever you’re approaching an important conversation, get clear before going in to it what your specific intention is, meaning what is the purpose of what you’re about to say.
 What’s your why?
 This can drastically shift and change the energy and outcome of a conversation!
 Often times, we think we’re communicating with one intention but in truth what’s happening below the surface is completely different.

 If you go into a conversation with a clear intention to connect with the other person, as opposed to wanting to make them understand a point you want to make or venting your own emotions, your bring a particular energy to the conversation.
 Often times, people aren’t clear on what intention they’re acting from when approaching communication with others.
 Go into the conversation with a clear intent for creating connection and intimacy.

 Understand that love is there

 Thirdly, see your partner as the loving essence that they are.
 At our core, we are all loving beings who desire connection and intimacy with others.
+How you decide to express that connection with others is different for everyone.
+Some people enjoy exploring a wide variety of sexual practices by going to websites similar to YOUNG SEXER to discover new ways to express their love for each other.
 When you consciously make the decision to see the other person at this level of their truth, you communicate from a space of your heart instead of your head, which builds and deepens intimacy and connection.
 Being rooted in your heart and speaking from this place also helps your partner sink into a heart connection.
 This is such a beautiful space to be in with another person.
 It’s the space intimacy and connection come from.